bartoszwais/bartoszwais.github.io/community_law.md

 1. Each new maker needs to be accepted by existing ones, creator of Regular Lighter&reg; product has exclusive right for final decision.
 2. Final decison can be changed.
+3. No porn on Regular Lighter®, rule without possibility of changing.

 ## IMPORTANT NOTE